powerpak/bigBedSearch/README.md

 All files under `lib/` and `include/` are copied from the `kent/src/lib` and `kent/src/inc` directories of the [kent.git source repository][kent.git] for the UCSC Genome Browser, which are "freely available for all uses," including commercial use, according to [UCSC][ucsclicense].
 They have only been modified here to disable functionality not needed for this project (grep for `TRP_EXCISION`).
 Be aware that many other parts of the kent.git repository are not free for commercial use.

-The `*.c` files in the root directory and in `src/` are written by Theodore Pak, with parts adapted from the aforementioned "free for all uses" portion of kent.git; all new contributions are released under the MIT license (see LICENSE).
+The `*.c` files in the root directory and files in `src/` are written by Theodore Pak, with components adapted from the aforementioned "freely available for all uses" area of kent.git; all new contributions are released under the MIT license (see LICENSE).

 [bb]: https://genome.ucsc.edu/goldenPath/help/bigBed.html
 [bioinf]: https://bioinformatics.oxfordjournals.org/content/26/17/2204.long